Multivariate Count Time Series Modelling: Acknowledgments

 \section{Acknowledgments}

-Many thanks to M. Armillotta who provided several comments that improved the presentation.
+Many thanks to three anonymous reviewers and M. Armillotta who provided several comments that improved the original submission.
 This work has been funded by the European Regional development Fund and the Republic of Cyprus through the Research and innovation Foundation, under the project INFRASTRUCTURES/1216/0017 (IRIDA).